 - a.)
 There is no manifest error in the Chapter that needs to be resolved for 425 Hillsborough St. or the abutting properties, however; - b.)
 Though no manifest error in the zoning chapter, there is a change in the nature of the area around Martin Luther King Jr. Blvd that this project can help facilitate.
 As outlined by the Long Range Plan, the demands of population growth and economic expansion has sparked the need for increased residential density along major transit arteries like Martin Luther King Jr. Blvd to help preserve the Rural Buffer and limit suburban sprawl.
 Because of this parcel's unique location and amenities as described above, as well as its pedestrian proximity to the growing Downtown District, this property is an ideal candidate on which to apply the R-SS-C designation with modifications in order to provide the higher residential use the Long Range Plan envisions to fulfill the themes of the Comprehensive Plan. - c.)
-Justification for the proposed rezoning can best be demonstrated by the proposed development's fulfillment of the core themes of the Comprehensive Plan.
+Justification for the proposed rezoning can best be demonstrated by the proposed development's fulfillment of the seven identified priorities of the revised R-SS-C zoning designation as proposed by the Council and Planning Department as well as fulfillment of the core themes of the Comprehensive Plan.